Signed in as:

 "OILS" measures out at, 20" x 22 1/2".
 "OILS" is formed in the shape of a painter's palette.

 The image above is a close up, partial view of "OILS".
-The paint tubes have been flattened out and riveted together.
+The flattened out paint tubes are riveted together.
 The remaining pigment that squished out during the flattening of the tube, adds a great coloration to the piece.
 Some paint tubes had quite an excess of pigment.
 I squished the excess on a glass surface and made a couple pieces out of that.
 "OILS" is topped off with a surface layer of E 6000 for protection and general preservation of the color .
-The piece itself.
-"OILS", is bolted to a clear plexiglass backing to keep it firm.
-The piece is hanged by one of four, fifteen pound picture wire.
+The piece itself, "OILS", is bolted to a clear plexiglass backing to keep it firm.
+The piece is hanged by one, of four, fifteen pound, picture wire.
 The wires are attached to the bolts that attach the riveted tubes to the plexiglass.
+One of the bolts can be seen in the bottom quarter of the image above.

-The two byproduct pieces above are from Trashy Fine Art 2.0, as are the two work surfaces .
+The two byproduct pieces above are from Trashy Fine Art 2.0, so also are the two work surfaces.
 They were completed in the last quart of 1 9 7 9 .
 So, "Oils", of Trashy Fine Art 3.0, was completed 42 years later.
-The oil droppings and smears are on clear, 16" x 20", sheet of glass.
+The oil droppings and smears are on, 16" x 20", sheets of glass.
 The glass has a Trashy Fine Art story.

 One of my gardening customers owned a property with an abandon

 "Comics" was an intense production.
 It didn't start out that way.
-But that is how it ended .
-Both the front and back are composed of small cut-ups of news paper comic strips .
-Color news paper comics have a lot of color.
-I don't remember where I salvaged the news papers from or how long I collected them .
+But that is how it progressed to be.
+Both the front and back are composed of small cut-ups of news paper comic strips.
+Colored news paper comics have a lot of free color.
+I don't remember where I salvaged the news papers from or how long I collected them.
 The original intent for collecting the news papers was not for the comics.

-In the first image, above and to the left, is a composition of sliced and diced comic color; the drawn and colored picture part of a comic strip.
+In the first image, above and to the left, is a composition of sliced and diced comic color; it is the colored picture part of a comic strip.

-This video gives a view of the process of composing the second side of "Comics".
+This video gives a view of some of the process of composing the second side of "Comics".

 .